franchert/site_tool/README.md

 ###/settings.php
 - Generic pages start with the settings.php file on the root.
 This file gives info on the base paths needed to access needed files.

+###/globals.php
+- Functions used globally that don't impact content (like components do)